ManziHerve34/Python_exercises/README.md

 ================================

 A function to Check if the user input is a palindrome

+This Python script checks whether a given string is a palindrome — a word or phrase that reads the same forwards and backwards.
+The program takes user input, reverses the string using slicing, and compares it to the original.
+It then prints a message indicating whether or not the input is a palindrome.

     i.
 For case where the input is a palindrome